 In addition, dumping of liquid wastes in storm sewers is prohibited.
 The permittee shall remove and dispose of hardened concrete waste consistent with practices developed for the “Waste Disposal” section (subparagraph 5(b)(2)(D)(i), above).
 At least once per week, the permittee must inspect any containers or pits used for washout to ensure structural integrity, adequate holding capacity, and to check for leaks or overflows.
 If there are signs of leaks, holes or overflows in the containers or pits that could lead to a discharge, the permittee shall repair them prior to further use.
 For concrete washout areas, the permittee shall remove hardened concrete waste whenever the hardened concrete has accumulated to a height of ½ of the container or pit or as necessary to avoid overflows.
 A narrative of maintenance procedures and a record of maintenance and inspections shall be included in the Plan.

 (iii) Off-site vehicle tracking of sediments and the generation of dust shall be minimized.
-Wet dust suppression shall be used, in accordance with section 22a-174-18(b) of the Connecticut General Statutes, for any construction activity that causes airborne particulates.
+Wet dust suppression shall be used, in accordance with section 22a-174-18(c) of the Regulations of Connecticut State Agencies, for any construction activity that causes airborne particulates.
 The volume of water sprayed for controlling dust shall be minimized so as to prevent the runoff of water.
 No discharge of dust control water shall contain or cause a visible oil sheen, floating solids, visible discoloration, or foaming in the receiving stream.

 (iv) All post-construction stormwater structures shall be cleaned of construction sediment and any remaining silt fence shall be removed upon stabilization of the site.

 (v) All chemical and petroleum product containers stored on the site (excluding those contained within vehicles and equipment) shall be provided with impermeable containment which will hold at least 110% of the volume of the largest container, or 10% of the total volume of all containers in the area, whichever is larger, without overflow from the containment area.
 All chemicals and their containers shall be stored under a roofed area except for those chemicals stored in containers of 100 gallon capacity or more, in which case a roof is not required.
-Double-walled tanks satisfy this requirement.
+Double-walled tanks satisfy requirements for containment and roofing.

+(vi) Solar Arrays

+Solar arrays (as defined in Section 2) shall implement control measures in accordance with the provisions in Appendix I in addition to any other control measures required by this general permit.